Board of Directors Decisions - 16 November: Annual plan adopted

 The Water Framework Directive (WFD) aims to improve ecological water quality.
 By 2027, the WFD targets for fish stocks, among other things, must be achieved.
 Free fish migration is an important prerequisite for achieving these targets.

 Between Stad and Garmerwolde, there is a pressure pipe in the ground from the Damsterdiep sewage pumping station.
 Since 1978, this pipe has transported around 80% of Groningen's wastewater to the sewage treatment plant in Garmerwolde.
 The pipe is in continuous operation.
 This makes it impossible to fully inspect the pipe for possible defects.
-The pipe has been in use for a long time now.
+The pipe has been in use for a long time.
 The risk of calamities increases if we do nothing.
 In addition, the city is growing and the flow of wastewater is increasing.
 Extra capacity is needed to transport that extra wastewater to the treatment plant.

-That is why the water board wants to install a second underground pressure pipe.
+That is why the water authority wants to install water authority second underground pressure pipe.
 Because there are many developments underway in infrastructure and housing construction, we must go through a careful process to choose a sound preferred alternative for the route where the second pipe will be laid.
-The general board has made €4.2 million available for these preparations.
+The Bestuur of Directors has made Bestuur of Directors .
+Bestuur of Directors million available for these preparations.